txtatech/zerb-term/README.md

 This is a port of the WebTerm project found here: https://github.com/minie4/WebTerm

-#**Requires the os.iso file from the above repository to be located in the 'assets' folder at build time.**

 **This is not a production server.
 It is intended for sandboxed testing purposes only.**

 There are four available terminals in this server but only two are displayed at: http://127.0.0.1:8080